Stackclash/obsidian-ttrpg-audio-controller/README.md

-# TTRPG Audio Controller for Obsidian
+# TTRPG Audio Manager for Obsidian

-**TTRPG Audio Controller** is a plugin for [Obsidian](https://obsidian.md/) that allows you to manage and play local audio files to enhance your tabletop role-playing games (TTRPGs).
+**TTRPG Audio Manager** is a plugin for [Obsidian](https://obsidian.md/) that allows you to manage and play local audio files to enhance your tabletop role-playing games (TTRPGs).
 Whether you need to create immersive ambiances, set the mood with background music, or organize your audio files into themed playlists, this plugin has you covered.

 ## Features